mgierada/mgierada/README.md

 - 🔭 Working on [pynta](https://github.com/zadorlab/pynta) software that automaticaly explores reaction mechanisms on catalytic surfaces.
 - 🔭 Working on [TGSE](https://github.com/mgierada/sgu_transcript_generator) an English based audio files to text converter and search engine that ensures that grammar, casing and punctuation are on the spot.
 An efficient search engine allows users to define a text-based query and play an audio file from the exact location where the query occurs.
 Among others, it's a unique tool for podcating as it makes feel you are searching through audio files like you do through texts.
 Currently applied to the Skeptic's Guide to the Universe Podcast.
+- 🔭 Working on [RWTP](https://github.com/oMG-technologies/RWTP) a REST API for getting translation of random english words to a language of choice together with the correct pronunciation.
+The core of the API is open for external collaborators.
+Additional features including users, registration, authorization are included in FlashCard project.

 - 📫 maciek.gierada@gmail@com